meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `username`: The username of the user created to be used with GitLab/Jira.
     - [ ] `password`: The password of the user created to be used with GitLab/Jira.
     - [ ] `active`: Activates or deactivates the service.
 Defaults to false (deactivated).
-    - [ ] `jira_issue_transition_id`: The ID of a transition that moves issues to a closed state.
-You can find this number under the Jira workflow administration (Administration > Issues > Workflows) by selecting View under Operations of the desired workflow of your project.
-The ID of each state can be found inside the parenthesis of each transition name under the transitions ID column.
-By default, this ID is set to 2.
+    - [ ] `jira_issue_transition_automatic`: Enable automatic issue transitions.
+Takes precedence over jira_issue_transition_id if enabled.
+Defaults to false
+    - [ ] `jira_issue_transition_id`: The ID of one or more transitions for custom issue transitions.
+Ignored if jira_issue_transition_automatic is enabled.
+Defaults to a blank string, which disables custom transitions.
     - [ ] `commit_events`: Enable notifications for commit events
     - [ ] `merge_requests_events`: Enable notifications for merge request events
     - [ ] `comment_on_event_enabled`: Enable comments inside Jira issues on each GitLab event (commit / merge request)